rediacc/www/src/content/docs/en/cli/api-reference/bridge.md

 #### Business Rules

 - User must be authenticated to perform this operation
-- User must belong to the same company as the bridge
+- User must belong to the same organization as the bridge
 - Bridge must exist in the system
 - Old authentication token will be immediately invalidated
 - New token is generated using cryptographically secure randomness